nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/measuring_from_roi_manager.md

     run("Measure");
     ```

-As a final step, let's save our images and our ROIs in the same place so we
+As a final step, let's save our images and our ROIs in the same place so we can
+easily compare them. :floppy_disk:

+## Bonus step

-??? question "BONUS: We are selecting using numbers here, which makes our code harder to read.
-Is there a way we could use the names of the ROIs to make an array?
-HINT: Look at the documenation for the `RoiManager.getIndex(name)` function.
-See if you can incorporate it into your code"
+??? example "BONUS: We are selecting using numbers here, which makes our code harder to read.
+Is there a way we could use the names of the ROIs to make an array? *Hint*: Look at the documentation of the `RoiManager.getIndex(name)` function.
+See if you can incorporate it into your code."

     ```javascript hl_lines="32 33 34 35"
-    open("C:/Users/damian.dalle/OneDrive - Htechnopole/Desktop/course_test_data/bax_DAPI_overlay.tif");
+    open("path/to/data/bax_DAPI_overlay.tif");
     run("Split Channels");
     selectWindow("C1-bax_DAPI_overlay.tif");
     rename("nuclei");